Skip to main content

 Notes

-• The CARRY and OVERFLOW flags will always be 0 for widening conversions.
+• The carry (CF) and overflow (OF) flags will always be 0 for widening conversions.